Reading Time: 8 minutes

 This is asinine to the highest levels of asininity.

-Of the 4 rules for contest prep training this is the one that gets many bodybuilders in deep waters.
+Of the 4 rules for contest prep training this is the one that gets many competitors in the bodybuilding game into deep waters.

 Bodybuilders performing way too much cardio is the most common sin.